Kottayam: Travancore rule (1753 - 1949)

-Indian Rule (1949–present)
+Contemporary period (1949 - Present)

 Kottayam became a revenue division of Travancore.
 A fifth division, Devikulam, existed for a short period but was later added to Kottayam.
 At the time of the integration of the State of Travancore and Cochin in 1949, these revenue divisions were redesignated as districts and the Diwan Peshkars gave way to district collectors, with the Kottayam district established in July 1949.

 Geography

 Kottayam has an average elevation of 3 m above sea level.
 It is situated in the basin of the Meenachil River and in the basin of the Vembanad backwaters, which are formed from several streams in the Western Ghats of the Idukki district.
-The city is situated near the inland estuary of Meenachil river where it empties into the Vembanad lake in Kumarakom.
+The town is situated near the inland estuary of Meenachil river where it empties into the Vembanad lake in Kumarakom.

 According to the division of places in Kerala based on altitudes, Kottayam is classified as a midland area.
 The general soil type is alluvial soil.
 The vegetation is mainly tropical evergreen and moist deciduous.
-Kottayam district is bordered by Pathanamthitta district on the south, Alappuzha district on the west, Ernakulam district on the north and Idukki district on the east.
+The district features a mix of hills, back waters and paddy fields.

 Climate

 Under the Köppen climate classification, Kottayam has a Tropical monsoon climate (Am).

 The climate in this district is moderate and pleasant.
 Kottayam's proximity to the equator results in little seasonal temperature variation, with moderate to high levels of humidity.

+Kottayam district is bordered by Pathanamthitta district on the south, Alappuzha district on the west, Ernakulam district on the north and Idukki district on the east and northeast.